JuliaLang/julia/README.windows.md

     echo "mount C:/Python27 /python" >> ~/.bashrc
     echo "mount C:/mingw-builds/x64-4.8.1-win32-seh-rev5/mingw64 /mingw" >> ~/.bashrc
     echo "export PATH=/usr/local/bin:/usr/bin:/opt/bin:/mingw/bin:/python" >> ~/.bashrc
-    . ~/.bashrc
 ```

-     *N.B.* Note that the `export` clobbers whatever $(PATH) is already defined.
+     *N.B.* The `export` clobbers whatever $(PATH) is already defined.
 This is suggested to avoid path-masking.
 If you use MSYS2 for purposes other than building Julia, you may perfer to append rather than clobber.

      *N.B.* All of the path-separators in the mount commands are unix-style.

-  6. Now `exit` the MSYS2 shell.
+  6. Configuration of the toolchain is complete.
+Now `exit` the MSYS2 shell.

 5. Build Julia and its dependencies from source.
   1. Relaunch the MSYS2 shell and type